Eight of Cups tarot card meaning

 In the long run, the Eight of Cups encourages you to take a good look, as often as necessary, at the reality of your life and what you have made of it.
 Although your everyday responsibilities often force you to make concessions, this is not a valid reason to set aside your dreams and ideals.

-Interpretation of The Eight of Cups upright
+Eight of Cups upright

 The Eight of Cups is not generally well liked by the Tarot community.
 However, if you analyze the card more closely, you'll quickly see the positive message it brings.